 Appropriate administrator.
-"Appropriate administrator" means a dean, department chair or their designee in regard to travel for academic programs or the designated official within the Office of Student Life and Success for travel related to registered student organizations.
+"Appropriate administrator" means a dean, department chair or their designee in regard to travel for academic programs or the designated official within Student Affairs for travel related to registered student organizations.

 Enrolled student.
 "Enrolled student" means a student who has been admitted to and is attending classes at UNT Dallas.